-Management of Irish Life Health's investments is outsourced to Canada Life Asset Management Limited ("CLAM"), a Company owned by CLG.
+Management of Irish Life Health's investments is outsourced to Canada Life Asset Management Limited ("CLAM"), a company owned by CLG.
 Irish Life Health's investment policy is monitored and controlled by senior management of Irish Life Health with oversight from the Board of Directors.

 Irish Life Health's portfolio of assets consists of short-term investments.
-Based on current market conditions and especially the level of interest rates, this leads to a negative investment return.
-In 2021, Irish Life Health's investments returned a loss of €1.5m compared to a loss of €1.0m in 2020.
+Based on current market conditions and especially the recent increase in interest rates, this leads to a negative investment return.
+In 2022, Irish Life Health's investments returned a loss of €2.7m compared to a loss of €1.5m in 2021.